 Table of Contents

-- High in protein – One bowl of this soup contains a whopping 21g of protein thanks to the sausage and the beans, which makes is super filling and satisfying.
+- High in protein: One bowl of this soup contains a whopping 27g of protein thanks to the sausage and the beans, which makes it super filling and satisfying.

-- Loaded with veggies – This sausage spinach soup has no shortage of fibre and nutrient-rich vegetables!
-With the spinach, carrots and onions, it’s the perfect tasty way to meet your daily produce requirements!
+- Loaded with veggies: This delicious has no shortage of fiber and nutrient-rich vegetables.
+With spinach, carrots and onions, it’s the perfect tasty way to meet your daily produce requirements!

-- Family-friendly – it’s incredibly flavourful and a hit with both kids and adults!
+- Family-friendly: It’s incredibly flavorful and a hit with both kids and adults!

-- Make ahead – Soup is a great make ahead meal option and it freezes well too.
+- Make ahead: Soup is a great make ahead meal option and it freezes well too.
+It also uses mostly pantry staples, so it’s easy to throw together at the last minute.

 Ingredient Notes

-- Sausage – use ground sausage or remove the casing from whole sausages and break up using a spoon when cooking.
+- Italian sausage: Use ground sausage or remove the casing from whole sausage links and break up using a spoon when cooking.
+I like to use ground turkey sausage or another lean variety to keep this soup from being too heavy.

-- Pasta – if you can, try to use a whole-grain or fibre fortified pasta for a healthier higher fibre option.
+- Pasta: If you can, try using whole-grain or fiber-fortified pasta for a healthier option.
 If necessary, you can also sub in a gluten-free pasta as well.

-- Beans – look for no salt-added cannellini or white beans.
+- Cannellini beans: Choose no salt-added cannellini or white beans.
+Great Northern beans are a good option and easy to find in most grocery stores.
 Drain and rinse them well to further reduce sodium.

-- Spinach – can use frozen chopped spinach or fresh baby spinach.
-It can be a great way to use up spinach that’s about to go bad!
+- Frozen or fresh spinach: I prefer to use baby spinach when using fresh.
+This recipe can be a great way to use up spinach that’s about to go bad!
+You can also use Swiss chard, kale, or another green.

-Step 1 – Heat oil in a large sauce pan over medium heat.
+Step 1 – Heat oil in a large sauce pan or Dutch oven over medium heat.
 Add onions and carrots and cook until onions are fragrant and translucent, about 5 minutes.
+Add the garlic in the last minute of cooking.

 Step 2 – Add in ground sausage and cook until no longer pink, breaking it up with a spoon, for about 5 minutes.
 Drain off any fat.